thorio/kaGrabber/README.md

 3. Open the Kissanime page you want to get links from
 4. Punch in the *from* and *to* episode numbers into the widget and click *Grab Range* or click *Grab All* instead
 5. Solve any captchas that come up
-6. Copy the links from the alert that pops up when it's finished.
+6. Copy the links that are shown at the top of the page.
 The links are also logged to the console (F12)

 Following the steps above you will end up with a list of openload embed links.
 Some download managers are able to download this already, but to be sure you can use [youtube-dl](https://github.com/rg3/youtube-dl) to get limited-time direct links.